 Importance of Fiber for Dogs with Exocrine Pancreatic Insufficiency

 Dietary fiber plays a very crucial role for dogs who suffer from Exocrine Pancreatic Insufficiency (EPI).
 This disorder prohibits the break down of food and restricts the body’s ability to utilize the important nutrients.
 To treat this, dogs are advised to take soluble fibers as well as undergo an enzyme replacement therapy.
 Only soluble fiber will work for this since fiber naturally is not a great aid for pancreatic enzymes, but the soluble kind is easily digestible.
 These specialized meals will have to be fed to your dog several times a day for optimum efficiency.

 Top 5 Best High-Fiber Dog Foods

 The crude fiber content in dog foods is not very well displayed and it may be hard to search for kibbles with high fiber content.
 We know that and we have handpicked the top 5 best high-fiber dog foods currently available on Amazon.
-Some of the below dry dog foods are pricier and have more premium ingredients while other may have a percentage point more fiber, but more grains for example.
+Some of the below dry dog foods are pricier and have more premium ingredients while others may have a percentage point more fiber, but more grains for example.
 It really depends on what your dog prefers and what is healthier for him, or her.

 1. Royal Canin Gastrointestinal Fiber Response